Mir Muhammad Rebellion: Aftermath

 The Ottoman victory led to the dissolution of the Soran Emirate.
 Kurdish tribal areas were reintegrated into the empire's provincial system, strengthening Ottoman authority in Eastern Anatolia and northern Iraq.
 The rebellion served as a precursor to later Kurdish revolts, including the uprising led by Bedir Khan Beg.

-According to Wadie Jwaideh, after his surrender, Mir Muhammed was sent to Istanbul with guarantees from the Ottoman commander Reşid Mehmed Pasha that he would be treated honorably and allowed to retain his emirate.
+According to Wadie Jwaideh, after his surrender, Mir Muhammad was sent to Istanbul with guarantees from the Ottoman commander Reşid Mehmed Pasha that he would be treated honorably and allowed to retain his emirate.

-Hacı Bekir Agha, the steward of the Baghdad Governor Ali Pasha, who came to Istanbul with Mir Muhammed, reported that the Mir held significant influence in the region and could be of great service to the state if he remained loyal.
+Hacı Bekir Agha, the steward of the Baghdad Governor Ali Pasha, who came to Istanbul with Mir Muhammad, reported that the Mir held significant influence in the region and could be of great service to the state if he remained loyal.
 However, he also warned that pardoning the Mir and sending him back to the region would be highly problematic.

 The news of Mir’s potential return to Kurdistan especially alarmed the Governor of Baghdad.
-He believed that Mir Muhammed's return would only increase his influence and prestige in the region, rendering him uncontrollable.
+He believed that Mir Muhammad's return would only increase his influence and prestige in the region, rendering him uncontrollable.
 Despite the Sultan’s pardon, Baghdad Governor Ali Pasha took action to prevent Mir's return, strongly opposing it and repeatedly warning Istanbul about the dangers.
 Through his persistence, he managed to convince Istanbul to find an alternative solution.
 Ali Pasha claimed that the news of Mir's return was not well received among the people of Kurdistan and corresponded with the Commander of Sivas, suggesting that the Mir, who was en route to return, be held in Amasya until further notice.
 Ultimately, with the support of the Governor of Sivas, Ali Pasha succeeded in ensuring that the returning Mir of Rawanduz would be detained in Amasya “until the matter was clarified.”